National Association of State Retirement Administrators

 Nearly all systems in the survey have an external cash flow that is negative, meaning they pay out each year more in benefits and administrative expenses than they collect in contributions.
 Negative cash flow is not, by itself, an indication of financial or actuarial distress: the purpose of accumulating assets is to eventually pay them out as benefits.
 As a system matures, i.e., as its members age, and ultimately retire, the system will inevitably pay out in benefits relatively more compared to a less mature, younger system with fewer retirees.
 A lower (more negative) cash flow may require the system’s assets to be managed more conservatively, with a larger allocation to more liquid assets to meet current benefit payroll requirements.
 For example, in 2018, the Kentucky Public Pensions Authority reduced the investment return assumption of one of its plans—the Kentucky Employees’ Retirement System—to 5.25 percent, because the plan’s funding level (then below 20 percent) requires the fund to maintain a relatively large portion of its assets in more liquid securities that do not generate a significant investment return.

-The median external cash flow in FY 21 is -2.2 percent, the highest rate since FY 14.
-This increase is most likely a result of a) higher levels of pension contributions received by many plans, and b) the significant increase in public pension assets in FY 21.
+The median external cash flow increased for the fourth consecutive year in FY 22, to -2.0 percent, the highest rate since FY 07.
+This increase is most likely a result of a) higher levels of pension contributions received by many plans, including excess contributions above actuarial requirements, and b) slower rates of growth in the number of annuitants, to whom benefits are paid, in recent years.

 Figure I